Installation instructions

 Docker settings for GPU usage

-To set nvidia-container-runtime as the default low-level runtime, add the following lines to the configuration file located at /etc/docker/daemon.json:
+To set nvidia-container-runtime as the default low-level runtime, run the following command:

 Configuring GPU usage in BAF